JasonRodriguezGarcia/weatherstation/README.md

 React Frontend shows the information received from these devices.

 If new device is connected, it will be added to the frontend automatically.
-Pending if one device is disconnected to be deleted from the frontend automatically.
+If a device is disconneted, it is removed from the frontend automatically.

-Expected to add more functionalities like data statistics.
+Expected to add more functionalities:
+    data statistics by date
+    activate one device (air aconditioning) if the temperature reach a value and deactivate if below that value activate one device (dehumidifier) if the humidity reach a value and deactivate if below that value